Geist: The Sin-Eaters: Abmortals

 Abmortals can be made from any number of means, most of which are unknown.
 An abmortal is a person who, either by accident or through some dark ritual, has become immortal and lost its humanity.
 Most sustain this status by killing others in their place.
 Some have even been known to make slaves out of the ghosts of their victims.
 Each abmortal kills its victims in a different way, according to the ritual that grants it immortality.
 Most abmortals can be killed by interference with their ritual.
 However, other times a quicker way to deal with the abmortal must be found to stop the deaths.
 Coming into the world as they do, most abmortals are ignorant of the supernatural world in general.

 The Wretched

 The Wretched are sin-eaters who have reached synergy 0.
 This means that they can no longer work or communicate with their geist.
 This does not sever the original bargain, however.
 Wretched end up suffering from a form of multiple personality disorder, as two souls are sharing one body.
 Eventually, the geist will completely overpower the human soul, gaining full and total control of the body.
 For obvious reasons, this is a fate to be avoided.
 Surprisingly enough, most geists wish to avoid this as well, as such a state ultimately fails to last, and the geist will soon have to seek a new merger if it is not destroyed by angry sin-eaters.
-It is important to note that synergy can be restored through serious attention by the sin-eater and their krewe or neighboring sin-eaters.
+Synergy can be restored through serious attention by the sin-eater and their krewe or neighboring sin-eaters.